yanosh01/Steem-Power-calculator-and-delegator-on-PHP/README.md

 - Create your own Site to integrate PHP/Steem and Python
 - Permit users to delegate Steem Power on your Bot
-- Permit eveyone to check who is delegating Vest and how Much
+- Permit everyone to check who is delegating Vest and how Much

 If you have a Bid Bot and need more delgation you can use a PHP site to permit user for doig it.
 You can also give users the possibility to see who is delegating SP